artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 - Helps avoid spending time about things that are not habits or values (i.e. "we should try X next sprint")

-### Works great when you've got a team that is well-established and probably already in alignment on a lot of things,
+### Works great when you've got a team that has a well-established identity,

 but what about a team that is newer, or not necessarily in agreement?